secuditor/secuditor-lite/SECURITY_CHECKLIST.md

 ---

 ### 🖥️ Server & Service Exposure
-- Detection of AD server roles and services
+- Detection of active server roles and features
 - DHCP, DNS, FTP, SSH, SNMP, SMTP, and more
 - Web server (IIS) and database services
 - Remote access and infrastructure services
-- Identification of unnecessary or exposed services
+- Identification of unsecured services

 ---